axibase/atsd/sql/README.md

 ## Period

-Period is a repeating time interval used to group values occurring within each interval into buckets in order to apply aggregation functions.
+Period is a repeating time interval used to group values occurred within each interval into sets in order to apply aggregation functions to each set separately.

 Period syntax: